qzagarese/dockerunit/README.md

 2. Using your service from your test.

 ### 1. Defining your service descriptor
-A service descriptor is a class that instructs Dockerunit about how to create Docker containers, given a Docker image you have previously created.
+A service descriptor is a class that instructs Dockerunit about how to create Docker containers, given a Docker image that you have previously created.
-Here is a simple descriptor for a Spring service listening on port 8080.
+Here is a simple descriptor for a Spring service that is listening on port 8080.

 ```java
 import com.github.qzagarese.dockerunit.annotation.Image;